Treating Tourette's syndrome

 Detecting and treating mental health problems associated with Tourette’s syndrome, such as obsessive compulsive disorder (OCD), attention-deficit hyperactivity disorder (ADHD), depression and anxiety, is often seen as more important than treating the tics.

 Behavioural therapy is a widely used non-medical treatment for Tourette’s syndrome.
-It is a type of psychological treatment that is designed to change the pattern of your or your child’s behaviour.
+It's a type of psychological treatment designed to change the pattern of your or your child’s behaviour.

 Habit reversal is a type of behavioural therapy that has proved successful in treating Tourette’s syndrome.
-It is based on the following two principles:
+It's based on the following two principles:

 - people with Tourette’s syndrome are often unaware of their tics